It probably wasn't that Gibbs was a sociopath.

 Gibbs sat across from him in silence, those chilling eyes of his on the floor.
 He worried his lip with his first two fingers and he looked like he wished he'd bothered to get that beer before starting up this inevitably excruciating conversation.

-"Did my best." he hated himself for adding that.
-For still wanting validation, absolution.
+"Did my best," Tony said.
+He hated himself for adding that, for still wanting validation, absolution.

 "Don't know what you needed me for."